tc39/proposal-pattern-matching/README.md

 that is, `when /foo/` and `let re = /foo/; ... when re` are identical in behavior wrt built-in fiddling.)

-Regex patterns do not introduce bindings.

 A regex pattern can be followed by a parenthesized pattern list, identical to [custom matchers](#custom-matchers).
 See that section for details on how this works.
-Regex patterns can introduce bindings in this form, identically to custom matchers.

 #### Examples